tristanls/discover/README.md

 Uses of `contact.data` that are not "minimal" in this way can result in poor system behavior.

-### arbiter function and arbiter defaults
+### Arbiter function and arbiter defaults

 Discover implements a conflict resolution mechanism using an `arbiter` function.
 The purpose of the `arbiter` is to choose between two `contact` objects with the same `id` but perhaps different properties and determine which one should be stored.
 As the `arbiter` function returns the actual object to be stored, it does not need to make an either/or choice, but instead could perform some sort of operation and return the result as a new object that would then be stored. `arbiterDefaults` function makes sure that `contact` has the appropriate defualt properties for the `arbiter` function to work correctly.
-See documentation of `arbiter` and `arbiterDefaults` options in [new Discover(options)](#new-discoveroptions) for detailed semantics of when an `arbiter` is used and which `contact` (`incumbent` or `candidate`) is selected.

 `arbiter` function is used in three places.
 First, it is used as the k-bucket `arbiter` function.
 Second, it is used to determine whether a new remote contact should be inserted into the LRU cache (if `arbiter` returns something `!==` to the cached contact the remote contact will be inserted).
 Third, it is used to determine if unregistering a contact will succeed (if `arbiter` returns contact `===` to the stored contact and stored contact `!==` contact we want to unregister, then unregister will fail).